sinesc/silicon-tracer/readme.md

 ## Logisim import

-Currently the import supports custom components as well as most items from the "Wiring" and "Gates" categories and generates wrappers/adapters/wires to account for differing component sizes.
+Currently the import supports custom components as well as most items from the "Wiring", "Gates" and "TTL" categories and generates wrappers/adapters/wires to account for differing component sizes.
 Due to LogiSim's high number of component appearance options that affect pin positions not all component sizes will be properly placed at this point.
 Notably, the super large and ridiculously large gate sizes may currently require some manual fixes.

 ## Performance

 "Should be decent".
-The current implementation simulates about 900M to 1B gate-timesteps/second on a single core of an AMD Ryzen 7 7800X3D.
-However, it is currently being rewritten to simulate up to 64 gates in parallel and compute an optimized memory layout that minimizes bit operations and memory writes.
-This should hopefully push the performance well beyond 1B gate-timesteps/second.
+The current implementation simulates about 8 billion gate-timesteps/second on a single core of an AMD Ryzen 7 7800X3D.
+This should be sufficient to simulate simple circuits at low MHz frequencies.
+A planned WASM backend might improve performance further.